 The name already gives the location of the Swiss cheese.
 Yes, it is a semi-hard cheese from Switzerland with a savory and spicy flavor.

-This cheese for pizza acts as an excellent substitute for mozzarella if you want an intense flavor.
+This cheese for pizza is an excellent substitute for mozzarella if you want an intense flavor.
 Besides, the cheese is elastic and melts well.

 You can combine the nutty taste with zucchini, apples, or mushroom toppings.